 Using the Nectar Cloud

-The Nectar Research Cloud (part of the Australian Research Data Commons) provides cloud computing services to researchers in Australian and New Zealand universities.
+The Nectar Research Cloud (part of the Australian Research Data Commons) provides cloud computing services to researchers in Australian universities and the University of Auckland in New Zealand.
 Any university-affiliated researcher can log on to Nectar and receive up to 6 months of free cloud computing time.
 And if you need more, you can apply for a specific project allocation.

 The GLAM Workbench is available in the Nectar Cloud as a pre-configured application.
 This means you can get it up and going without worrying about the technical infrastructure – just fill in a few details and you're away!